Mekino05/alx-higher_level_programming/0x00-python-hello_world/README.md

-write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode
+write a function in C that checks if a singly linked list has a cycle in it